-If you are intrigued by the financial markets, stocks, bonds, and other investment vehicles, and you also like to think about numbers, then a finance major is worth your consideration.
+If you’re intrigued by the financial markets, stocks, bonds, and other investment vehicles, and you also like to think about numbers, then a finance major is worth considering.

 Finance majors develop analytical skills in order to dissect financial statements and appraise the financial standing of companies, municipalities, and other entities.
 They can assess the quantitative and qualitative dimensions of business problems and evaluate the financial implications of corporate and individual actions.

-Finance majors also gain a facility with spreadsheets and other software used to process and represent financial data.
+Graduates with a degree in finance also acquire the ability to deal with spreadsheets and with other software used to process and represent financial data.
 They learn to present financial information to clients and colleagues with varying levels of financial sophistication.

 An academic background in finance can be applied to a broad range of careers in virtually every industry.
 Before arriving at a final career direction, consider your unique combination of skills, interests, values, and personality traits.